dayanials/documentation/activate-right-left.md

 permalink: /activate-right-left/
 keywords: rtl, right to left, layout, theme, options
 ---
-**To activate right-to-left theme orientation** you need to do the following steps:
+**To activate right-to-left theme orientation**, here is what you need to do:

 1. Log in and go to your **Admin Panel**
 2. Go to **Appearance** > **Theme options**